top of page

 Parents and Godparents will need to have been baptised themselves.
 If you are not, we would be happy to talk with you about baptising you at the same service as your child!

-If you would like more information about baptism you can visit the Church of England website or contact Julie Hooton for an information leaflet or application form on nbtlvb@outlook.com
+If you would like more information about baptism you can visit the Church of England website or contact Rev Dr Andrew Miller on teamrectorlvnb@btinternet.com